Posted by Ramos Law Group, PLLC | Child Support, child support modification

-However, despite the fact that the judge’s child support order creates a legal obligation, it is subject to change in some situations.
+However, even though the judge’s child support order creates a legal obligation, it is subject to change in some situations.
 Parents cannot unilaterally alter the terms, but either the payor or recipient has the authority to request that the court modify child support.
-You will have to follow all procedural rules and meet all legal requirements, so you should retain a Houston child support modification lawyer for assistance.
+You must follow all procedural rules and meet all legal requirements, so you should retain a Houston child support modification lawyer for assistance.
 Every case is different, but the basic steps include.

-- Continue paying child support in full, on time.
+- Continue paying child support in full and on time.

 Before diving into the legal process, do not overlook your obligations under the existing child support order.
-Until a court approves your request for modification, it is unlawful to pay less, not pay at all, or engage in delay tactics.
+Until a court approves your request for modification, paying less, not paying at all, or engaging in delay tactics is unlawful.
 Stay current and comply with the court’s order to avoid:

 - An enforcement action from your child’s other parent;